MagnusLevein/Temac/MANUAL.md

 <em>this goes to the default output file too</em>
 </pre>

-Use this command to direct the output to a non-default output file.
-The given *filename* must satisfy the pattern for output files (which can be set on the command line).
+The specified *filename* must match the allowed output pattern (which can be set via command-line).

-If Temac detects that is is about to create an almost empty output file (a file with only whitespace from leading blanks, and maybe some line breaks), it ignores writing to it.
-If there already exist an older file with that name, a warning message is shown.
-This mechanism also applies to the default or 'main' output file.
+If Temac detects that it is about to create an almost empty output file (a file with only whitespace from leading blanks, and maybe some line breaks), it ignores writing to it.
+If an older file already exists with that name, a warning will be shown.
+This mechanism also applies to the default or main output file.

-Speaking of output files, Temac won't write to a file it already has read.
-This prevents accidental destruction of source files.
-(An error message appears if you try.)
+Temac also prevents writing to any file it has already read, in order to avoid accidental overwriting of input.
+This will result in an error.

-### Special commands
+### Special Commands

-#### Context-aware strings
+#### Context-Aware Strings

-This is a special feature primarily intended for HTML.
+The `context-begin` and `context-end` commands allow you to insert **tentative output** – content that may be automatically removed if it turns out to be unnecessary.

 <pre>
 <strong><:context-begin</strong> <em>text [name]</em><strong>></strong>
 <strong><:context-end</strong> <em>text [name]</em><strong>></strong>
 </pre>

-Each of these commands inserts *text* in the output stream, but only *tentative*.
-If a **context-begin** text and a **context-end** text ends up one after the other (in that order), they both will disappear.
-The *name* parameter can be set (to an arbitrary string constant) to prevent unmaching pairs, which reduces the risk of difficult-to-find bugs.

-The benefit of these commands are best explained with an example:
+Each of these commands writes the specified text to the output, but tentatively.
+If a `context-begin` is immediately followed by a matching `context-end`, both are suppressed, and no output is produced.

+The optional *name* acts as a label to ensure that only matching pairs interact with each other.
+This reduces the risk of unintended removal in more complex templates.

+This feature was designed specifically for generating HTML, where certain structural tags (like `<p>`) may be needed in some cases but not others.
+Using context-aware strings helps avoid redundant or empty markup.

+##### Example:

 <pre>
 <:> === article.temac ===